stormpath/stormpath-sdk-php/README.md

 Login Attempt
 -------------

 A login attempt is the Resource to use when you want to authenticate a user by username and password against an application.
+All three parameters are required.

 ```
     $loginAttempt = new LoginAttempt;